 To enhance creativity we often want to increase our working memory, which is a skill that allows us to hold multiple perspectives or ideas and then combine them in different ways.
 This is often referred to and considered “lateral thinking”.

 Interestingly, lateral thinking is often the opposite of traditional stimulants.
-Amphetamine based drugs like adderall, caffeine, and others create an ability to focus (similar to tunnel vision), but can detract from our creative abilities.
+Amphetamine based enhancers like adderall, caffeine, and others create an ability to focus (similar to tunnel vision), but can detract from our creative abilities.

 The following list of legal nootropics for creativity can help increase lateral thinking and help with breakthrough solutions.